top of page

 As someone who gets easily stressed and distracted by any type of noise, a quiet environment is crucial for me to get into a state of deep work.
 Noise-canceling headphones are my secret weapon.
 They create a bubble of silence that allows me to focus on my translations or designs without being pulled away by every little sound.

 As a neurodivergent person, my executive function can be a bit… well, it's a huge struggle.
 Anything that can be automated or make things go faster is a huge win in my book.
-I love tools that I can "set and forget," freeing up my mental energy for what truly matters, my creative work.
+I love tools that I can "set and forget," freeing up my mental energy for what truly matters—my creative work.

-Closed furniture
+Closed Furniture

-Fresh Bread on Demand: Air Fryer: I use my Cosori Air Fryer almost every single day.
+I use my Cosori Air Fryer almost every single day.
 My favorite trick is popping in frozen bread rolls in the morning.
-It has an automatic shut-off, so I can go take a shower or get dressed, and come back to perfectly fresh, warm rolls.
+It has an automatic shut-off, so I can go take a shower or get dressed and come back to perfectly fresh, warm rolls.
 It’s a small luxury that starts my day off right.

 The Robot That Made Life Easier

-The Vitamix Blender: I love making quick, healthy smoothies, but I don’t always have the patience to stand there and blend.
+I love making quick, healthy smoothies, but I don’t always have the patience to stand there and blend.
 My Vitamix blender has pre-programmed settings, so I can just toss my ingredients in, press a button, and walk away.
 It starts and stops on its own, so my smoothie is ready when I get out of the shower.

 A Gentler Way to Wake Up